-Updated January 2016: First, some numbers: 260 days per year, 8-16 hours per day, up to 153 of the loudest jets on the planet, capable of 150 decibels, burning 1304 gallons per hour and producing more carbon dioxide in one hour of flying than the average Washington citizen produces in a year or a car produces in 29,000 miles of driving—flying right over Washington’s spectacular and famously quiet Olympic Peninsula.
+Updated August 2017: First, some numbers: 260 days per year, 8-16 hours per day including weekends, up to 160 of the loudest jets on the planet, capable of 150 decibels, burning 1304 gallons per hour and producing more carbon dioxide in one hour of flying than the average Washington citizen produces in a year or a car produces in 29,000 miles of driving—flying right over Washington’s spectacular and famously quiet Olympic Peninsula.
 Plus: a 47 percent increase in flights at Whidbey Island to 130,000, with 79,000 being these EA-18G “Growler” flights.
 The number of flights at Outlying Landing Field Coupeville has, since 2010, increased from 3,200 per year to 35,000, a >1,000 percent increase.
 Their noise is disruptive to people living 13 to 16 miles away.

 The Navy’s Northwest Training Range extends from the innermost reaches of Puget Sound to the outer coast of Washington, and south to the Lost Coast region of California in northern Mendocino County.
 It goes out 250 nautical miles from the coast.
 Just the ocean part encompasses an area larger than the State of California.
 A lawsuit resulted in some concessions by the Navy to respect biologically sensitive areas in Hawaii and Southern California until 2018, but no such concessions apply in the Pacific Northwest.